I received my Award Letter. Now what?

 The Workforce Center (ORJT or JTPA):

 There may be funding available to assist students for tuition, fees and books.
 This office may also help you find additional employment off campus.
-They are located on campus in Walker Hall.
-You may set up an appointment at (970) 521-6608.
+They are located in the Broadway Shopping Center, 100 Broadway #24.
+You may set up an appointment by calling 970-522-9340.

 Off Campus Employment:

-There are occasions when local employers will post available positions and the contact office is the Residence Life Office, located in the Hays Student Center, (970) 521-6600.
+There are occasions when local employers will post available positions.
+To see if local employers have notified NJC of available positions within the community, please contact the Office of Residence Life, located in the Hays Student Center, 970-521-6600.